fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 which are part of NLP, are not part of text analytics.
 Let\'s walk through the basics of text analytics and see how we can execute it in Python.

-Before going to the exercises, let\'s define some prerequisites for running the exercises.
-Whether you are using Windows, Mac or Linux, you need to run your Jupyter Notebook in a virtual environment.
-You will also need to ensure that you have installed the requirements as stated in the *requirements.txt* file on <https://github.com/fenago/natural-language-processing-workshop>.